 1. The article should include a title, and abstract, introduction, method, tools, results, discussion, conclusion, acknowledgments, and references sections.
 The text of the article should be in Persian and the abstract in both Persian and English.

-2. The Persian abstract should include aim, method, results, conclusion, and keywords (minimum of 3 words and maximum of 6 words) and should not exceed 250 words.
+2. The Persian abstract should include introduction, aim, method, results, conclusion, and keywords (minimum of 3 words and maximum of 6 words) and should not exceed 250 words.

-3. The English abstract should include aim, method, results, conclusion, and keywords and should not exceed 250 words.
+3. The English abstract should include introduction, aim, method, results, conclusion, and keywords and should not exceed 250 words.
 Accurate translation and line-by-line matching of Persian and English titles and abstracts are also required.

 4. The introduction includes a brief review of previous and background information, the need for the research, and hypotheses.

 5. The method section should be written in such a way that other researchers can repeat the study in full detail.
 It is necessary that the authors in this section express how the “ethical standards are observed” such as confidentiality of information, satisfaction and willingness of subjects to participate in the study, and their right to choose to continue or discontinue participation in the intervention or answer the questionnaires.
 Moreover, the “study ethics code” for clinical trials, and the approval number and date of dissertations or research projects for non-clinical trials should be provided in this section.

 6. According to the Ministry of Health and Medical Education, registration and display of ORCID is mandatory for all authors of articles in medical journals (www.orcid.org).

 7. Before submitting for printing, the clinical trial articles should be registered on the Iranian Registry of Clinical Trials (IRCT) (http://www.irct.ir) and their registration code should be sent along with the article.